davutkara/dval/README.md

 ```
 It is solution for problem 1, but not problem 2 .
 Because if adress is undefined, same uncaught typeerror.

-So the funciton is controll from top to sub properties and it is more readable.
+So the function is controll from top to sub properties and it is more readable.